maflcko/DrahtBot/README.md

-Experimental bot scripts to help maintainers of large open source projects.
+Experimental bot scripts to help to maintain Bitcoin Core (or other large open source projects).
-Also includes some Bitcoin related scripts.

 example cmd
 -----------